rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 ```

 Note - You can use the HASH instead of the key for the next devices you setup.
-Instead of using "Key-string" in the ip ssh pubkey-chain statement use `key-hash ssh-rsa 5D24EA1D261C1836E437F4E67E2CEBEB` instead of `key-string`.
+Instead of using "Key-string" in the ip ssh pubkey-chain statement use `key-hash ssh-rsa 5D24EA1D261C1836E437F4E67E2CEBEB`.

 If you need to remove a key use the `no` keyword with the key-hash keyword.
 I needed to remove the old 2096 bit RSA key after I changed the `ip ssh dh min key size` to 4096.